saucelabs/sauce-docs/docs/api-testing/use-cases/auth-token.md

 ### Step 3: Make a follow-up call

-Next, as third step we are going to call the cart function that requires the token granted by the authentication server in order to add items to a cart.
+Now you can call the cart function that requires the token granted by the authentication server to add items to a cart.

 Add a `PUT` request to the cart endpoint to update the cart.